 - (a) These entities are PRC limited liability companies.
 The official names of these entities are in Chinese.
-The English translation of the names is for identification only. - (b) No audited financial statements have been prepared for these entities for the Relevant Periods. - (c) The entity prepared the financial statements for the years ended 31 December 2021 and 2022 in accordance with the Hong Kong Small and Medium-sized Entity Financial Reporting Standard ("SME-FRS") issued by the HKICPA and have been properly prepared in compliance with the Hong Kong Companies Ordinance.
-The financial statements for the years ended 31 December 2021 and 2022 were audited by Uniwin International CPA Limited, certified public accountants registered in Hong Kong.
-As at the date of this report, no audited financial statements have been prepared for the year ended 31 December 2023. - (d) The entity prepared the financial statements for the years ended 31 December 2022 and 2023 in accordance with the requirements of Accounting Standards for Business Enterprises, issued by the Ministry of Finance of the PRC.
-The financial statements for the years ended 31 December 2022 and 2023 were audited by Zhejiang Tianping Accounting Firm Co., Ltd, certified public accountants registered in the PRC.
-As at the date of this report, no audited financial statements have been prepared for the year ended 31 December 2021. - (e) The entity prepared the financial statements for the year ended 31 December 2021 in accordance with the requirements of Accounting Standards for Business Enterprises, issued by the Ministry of Finance of the PRC.
-The financial statements for the year ended 31 December 2021 were audited by Hangzhou Decheng Accounting Firm Co., Ltd, certified public accountants registered in the PRC.
-As at the date of this report, no audited financial statements have been prepared for the years ended 31 December 2022 and 2023. - (f) In 2017, the Group entered into a series of cooperation agreements with certain entities controlled by Wang Qinsong and Lu Changmei, controlling shareholders of the Group, including Hangzhou Greentea Catering Management Co., Ltd. ("Hangzhou Greentea"), Wuhan Jiangnan Greentea Catering Management Co., Ltd. ("Wuhan Greentea"), Beijing Greentea Catering Management Co., Ltd. ("Beijing Greentea") and Ningbo Greentea Catering Management Co., Ltd. ("Ningbo Greentea", deregistered on 22 October 2019), pursuant to which, the Group is responsible for the entrustment operations of restaurant business of these entities and is awarded of the management fee approximate to the operation results of the restaurant business of these entities.
+The English translation of the names is for identification only. - (b) No audited financial statements have been prepared for these entities for the Relevant Periods. - (c) Hong Kong Greentea Group Limited prepared the financial statements for the year ended 31 December 2022 in accordance with the Hong Kong Small and Medium-sized Entity Financial Reporting Standard ("SME-FRS") issued by the HKICPA and have been properly prepared in compliance with the Hong Kong Companies Ordinance.
+The financial statements for the year ended 31 December 2022 were audited by Uniwin International CPA Limited, certified public accountants registered in Hong Kong SAR.
+As at the date of this report, no audited financial statements have been prepared for the years ended 31 December 2023 and 2024.

+Hong Kong Guan Dong Zao Group Limited and Hong Kong August Fountain Group Limited prepared the financial statements for the years ended 31 December 2022 and 2023 in accordance with the Hong Kong Small and Medium-sized Entity Financial Reporting Standard ("SME-FRS") issued by the HKICPA and have been properly prepared in compliance with the Hong Kong Companies Ordinance.
+The financial statements for the years ended 31 December 2022 and 2023 were audited by Uniwin International CPA Limited, certified public accountants registered in Hong Kong SAR.
+As at the date of this report, no audited financial statements have been prepared for the year ended 31 December 2024.

+- (d) The entity prepared the financial statements for the years ended 31 December 2022 and 2023 in accordance with the requirements of Accounting Standards for Business Enterprises, issued by the Ministry of Finance of the PRC.
+The financial statements for the years ended 31 December 2022 and 2023 were audited by Zhejiang Tianping Accounting Firm Co., Ltd, certified public accountants registered in Mainland China.
+As at the date of this report, no audited financial statements have been prepared for the year ended 31 December 2024. - (e) In 2017, the Group entered into a series of cooperation agreements with certain entities controlled by Wang Qinsong and Lu Changmei, controlling shareholders of the Group, including Hangzhou Greentea Catering Management Co., Ltd. ("Hangzhou Greentea"), Wuhan Jiangnan Greentea Catering Management Co., Ltd. ("Wuhan Greentea", deregistered on 19 March 2025), Beijing Greentea Catering Management Co., Ltd. ("Beijing Greentea") and Ningbo Greentea Catering Management Co., Ltd. ("Ningbo Greentea"), deregistered on 22 October 2019), pursuant to which, the Group is responsible for providing entrusted management services of running the restaurant business of these entities and is awarded of the management fee approximate to the operation results of the restaurant business of these entities.
 The cooperation agreements expired on 30 April 2023 and were renewed for another three years till 30 April 2026.
 The cooperation agreements will be automatically renewed unless the Group terminates the agreements upon expiry.

-As the Group has the ability to use its power over the restaurant business of the above entities to affect the amount of the Group's returns, the operation results of the relevant restaurant business and related property, plant and equipment and right-of-use assets used for the operation of the restaurant business are consolidated in the Historical Financial Information of the Group during the Relevant Periods.
+As the Group has the ability to use its power over the restaurant business of the above entities to affect the amount of the Group's returns, the operation results of the relevant restaurant business and related property, plant and equipment and right-of-use assets used for the operation of the restaurant business are consolidated in the Historical Financial Information of the Group during the period of entrusted management services until the Group terminated the cooperation agreements.